foxtier494/Winbox/README.md

 O.S 64bit

-This is a file that I share because it is time to download and it is not found again and I like it because it is native to the system and works perfect.
+This is a file I share because it is time to download and it is not found again and I like it because it pretends to be native to the system and works perfect.